Can You Game On A Threadripper Processor?

 • If you’re already using a Threadripper for other purposes (design, work, etc.), you shouldn’t have any issues enjoying most games without switching the processor.

-That said, those who want to join the competitive gaming community might experience a few downsides with AMD Threadrippers.
+Those who want to join the competitive gaming community might experience a few downsides with AMD Threadrippers.

-Can Threadrippers Reduce Your Gaming Experience?
+Can They Reduce Your Gaming Experience?

 Threadrippers can reduce your gaming experience because they don’t provide the same GHz or FPS as other CPUs in the same price range.
+Threadrippers will greatly boost your gaming experience if you’re used to old-school processors, but they’ll be a downgrade to those with gaming Intel or Ryzen processors.

 To know whether upgrading to a Threadripper will downgrade your gaming performance, consider these three variables: